Dnzldotexe/palindrome-stack/README.md

 # palindrome-stack
-checking if a string is palindrome using a stack
+Checking if a string is a palindrome.
+Implemented using a stack *Happy face emoji*